Brayton Point Power Station: Environmental improvements

 With regulations and concerns from the public, Dominion agreed to make investments to improve in the environmental impacts of the plant in two areas.
 Emissions of mercury, sulfur oxide and nitrogen oxide were addressed through the implementation of a system called Novel Integrated Desulphurization (NID).
 The NID injects lime to allow its reaction with the fumes to separate chemicals from the smoke which reduces the emissions of mercury and sulfur oxide.
 The company also implemented another system to pass the fumes through ammonia to reduce nitrogen oxide emission.
 The company reported having a reduction of those emissions by 90 percent after the installation.
 The other area was to reduce the impact on the water consumption and the release of heated water which was killing fish.
 Dominion began construction of two 497-foot cooling towers in 2009, which were completed in 2011 at a cost of $600 million.
 This was to create a closed-cycle water cooling system whereby the heated water is cooled by the towers and the water is recycled back to be used in the system again.
 This stopped the heated water being released back to Mount Hope Bay.

 Sale and shutdown

 In March 2013, the Virginia-based owners Dominion announced that Equipower would purchase the power station.
-The purchase was closed in August 2013 as part of the $650 million deal that Energy Capital Partners took over three power plants, including two other plants in Illinois, the natural gas-fired Elwood Power Station and the coal-fired Kincaid Power Station.
+The purchase was closed in August 2013 as part of the $650 million deal that Energy Capital Partners took over three power plants, including two other plants in Illinois, the natural gas-fired Elwood Power Station and the coal-fired Kincaid Generating Station.
 In September 2013, the new owners announced that the plant would be shut down in May 2017, citing low electricity prices as well as high costs to meet environmental standards and maintain aging facilities.
 It was the last coal-fired power station in Massachusetts.